todistantlands/tablifier/README.md

 Users with file system access can upload their desired Tablifier version and insert it into pages or posts as needed using a `<script src>` tag.
 (Eg. `<script src="/tablifier-lite.js">`.)

 #### Site-Wide Import
 If your publishing environment lets you edit the site's HTML header or footer, inserting the script in one of those elements is a simple and convenient way to run it site-wide.
-This might cause some slight slowdown on text-heavy pages.
-This option is not recommended for use with Tablifier Plaintext, although unlikely to do any harm.
+This might cause some slight slowdown loading text-heavy pages on less powerful devices.
+This option is not recommended for use with Tablifier Plaintext.

 ### Step 3: Mark Lists for Automation